What was lost and what survived devastating Notre Dame fire

 Many of the works will be stored at Paris' City Hall and the Louvre, where they will be examined, treated for damage and protected, officials said.

-UNESCO director Audrey Azoulay said Notre Dame has "a particular place in the world's collective imagination" and has pledged her agency's help to rebuild.
+Audrey Azoulay, director-general of UNESCO, the U.N. culture agency, said Notre Dame has "a particular place in the world's collective imagination" and has pledged her agency's help to rebuild.

-Monday's fire nearly destroyed the entire cathedral, which has stood in Paris and survived nearly 900 years of tumultuous French history.
+Monday's fire almost destroyed the entire cathedral, which has stood in Paris and survived nearly 900 years of tumultuous French history.

-Paris prosecutor Remy Heitz has launched an investigation that he said would be “long and complex.”
+Paris prosecutor Remy Heitz has launched an investigation, which he said would be "long and complex."

-So far, authorities have said the blaze appears to be an accident, and possibly connected to a multi-million-dollar renovation project being carried out by five companies.
+So far, authorities have said the blaze appears to be an accident, possibly connected to a multimillion-dollar renovation project being carried out by five companies.

-"Nothing suggests that it was a voluntary act," Heitz told reporters outside the cathedral on Tuesday,
+"Nothing suggests that it was a voluntary act," Heitz told reporters outside the cathedral Tuesday.

-An initial fire alert was sounded at 6:20 p.m. local time on Monday but no flames were found, according to Heitz.
+An initial fire alert was sounded at 6:20 p.m. local time Monday, but no flames were found, according to Heitz.
 The second alert was sounded at 6:43 p.m., when flames were spotted on the roof.
-It was another nine hours before the flames were finally extinguished.
+It was nine more hours before the flames were finally extinguished.

 Saved

-The Crown of Thorns was recovered when Paris fire chaplain Jean-Marc Fournier accompanied firefighters into the burning cathedral to recover the ancient relic, Paris' 15th district mayor Philippe Goujon said.
+The Crown of Thorns was recovered when Paris fire chaplain Jean-Marc Fournier accompanied firefighters into the burning cathedral to recover the ancient relic, said Philippe Goujon, mayor of Paris' 15th District.

-The artifact, brought to Paris by King Louis IX in the 13th century, is purported to have been pressed on to the head of Jesus Christ during the crucifixion.
+The artifact, which was brought to Paris by King Louis IX in the 13th century, is purported to have been pressed on to Jesus' head during the crucifixion.

 The organ is "a very fragile instrument, especially its pipes," according to Bertrand de Feydeau, vice president of the preservation group Fondation du Patrimoine.